muzami1ali/Orca/README.md

 - *Harshit Sharma*

 ## Project structure
-The project is called `msms` (Music School Management System).
+The project is called `Orca` (Music School Management System).
 It currently consists of a single app `lessons` where all functionality resides.

 ## Deployed version of the application
 The deployed version of the application can be found at http://harrysharma1.pythonanywhere.com/